Ms. Marcela Lenz

 Can you tell us a little about yourself?

-I lived and studied part of my life in Chile.
-I studied in a Scientific High School.
-Having always been interested in cultural diversity and passionate about languages, I continue my studies in Switzerland in the field of tourism and commerce in Geneva and Lausanne.
-My first steps at EPFL started at the Laboratory of Electrical Energy Networks (LRE), in the Department of Electricity; today called STI – School of Engineering.
+My training in tourism and administration enabled me to take my first steps at EPFL started at the Laboratory of Electrical Energy Networks (LRE), in the Department of Electricity; today called STI – School of Engineering.
 I was hired, among other things, for the organisation of a large International Conference on Electromagnetic Compatibility in Evian, France.
 Afterwards, I got involved in the associative field by working and supporting the EPFL Alumni.
 In 2002, a new School of Life Sciences was created, where I was able to start working and supporting the administrative management of a large project to build an Animal Facility at EPFL for experimental research on animals.
 In October 2021, I helped and supported the head of the Urban Demography Laboratory (GR-URBDEMO) at ENAC in the opening of his laboratory, which gave me great satisfaction both on a human and professional level.
-And now in 2022, collaborating with the LAPI allows me to be part of a great academic adventure with new professional challenges, I am already looking forward to this opportunity.
+In 2022 I started working at Laboratory of atmospheric processes and their impacts (LAPI) and I’m part of a great academic adventure with new professional challenges and a great group of people !

 Did you choose your job or did it choose you?